GeekyNerdFromPh/100-days-of-code/log.md

     CSS animation is so fun to learn.
 I'm excited to try and build my own animated apps .
 LOL

 **Link to work:**

+### Day 7: Aug 9, 2022 - Wednesday

+**Today's Progress**:

+Day 7 of #100daysofcodechallenge #100DaysOfCode #freeCodeCamp
+@freeCodeCamp

+@github

+I've finished the Responsive Web Design Principle, Applied Accessibility and Applied Visual Design in this evening.
+I've learned a lot about how to write semantic tags for accessibility purpose

+**Thoughts:**
+It's nice to know some techniques on how to make an accessable website using the appropriate and semantic tags.
+It's kind of overwhelming but I'm excited to build a real one someday.